Neroro64/portfolio/content/experience/postgraduate.md

 ---
 title: Postgraduate Student at KTH Royal Institute of Technology
 description: Studied Computer Science with a specialization in Machine Learning at KTH Royal Institute of Technology (Sweden) and completed a master thesis on procedural animation generation using Mixture‑of‑Experts networks and transfer learning techniques.
 date: 2018-08-20
-tags: ["KTH", "NTU", "Computer Science", "Machine Learning",]
+tags:
+- KTH
+- NTU
+- Computer Science
+- Machine Learning
 type: experience
+permalink: content/experience/postgraduate
 ---

 ### About Me